 Care of the Splint

-- If your child's splint has straps:
+- If the splint has Velcro® straps:

 - Please bring the splint to all clinic and office visits.